The weather in Britain can be unpredictable and we often see extremes of cold and hot weather. But how can this weather potentially affect your home?

 As soon as the snow and ice starts to melt, the water can leak through weak spots in slates, tiles and roof lining, into your ceilings and even walls.

-If it’s not a lot of water, you may not notice it at first, but it can lead to other problems such as damp patches and mould which are much harder to get rid of.
+If it’s not a lot of water, you may not notice it at first, but it can lead to other problems like damp patches and mould which are much harder to get rid of.

 3. Damp